ADLILog/ADLILog/README.md

 ### ADLILog: Leveraging Log Instructions in Log-based Anomaly Detection

-This repositoiry contains the code implementation of ADLILog, a method for log-based anomaly detection in distributed IT systems.
+This repositoiry contains the code implementation of ADLILog, a method for log-based anomaly detection in IT systems.

 ### To Start:
 1. Clone the reposistoriy: git clone https://github.com/ADLILog/ADLILog.git